 Charlotte then offers a Relax Kids after school club to all children, should they wish to attend.
-This group is all about yoga, medidation, relaxation and enabling children to have strategies for if they feel overwhelmed etc.
+This group is all about yoga, meditation, relaxation and enabling children to have strategies for if they feel overwhelmed etc.

-We also access support from our school link worker Louis Auty.
+We also access support from our school link worker Louise Auty.
 Louise comes in to school to work with children, to talk to them about their emotions; to recognise what they are and how they can support themselves if they are feeling low.

-We also access "Reach 4 Wellbeing" which is a Worcestershire project that the parent and child attend together, to talk about feelings of anxiety and how they can work together as a family to support their child.
+We also access "Reach 4 Wellbeing" which is a Worcestershire project that the parent and child attend together; to talk about feelings of anxiety and how they can work together as a family to support their child.
 This has always had excellent feedback and has been a really great resource for our families.

 If you feel that you, or your child, is suffering at the moment (no matter how small you think the issue is) then please do not hesitate to email the Headteacher (who is also the Mental Health First Aid trained member of staff) on [email protected] to discuss this and we can support you through this time.